Building a digital ready workforce

 Our executive directors and owners in health and social care set the culture that operates in their organisations.
 This workstream will help these people devise and share best practice against the backdrop of the need for radical transformation.
 In this way our leaders will set the right culture that empowers all staff to be part of the solution and develop the capabilities to confidently understand how ‘digital’ can support innovation and transformation and service delivery.

-The first works on the fact we have between 30,000 and 60,000 digital natives in the NHS, people whose job is predominantly about using data, information, knowledge or technology.
+We have between 30,000 and 60,000 digital natives in the NHS, people whose job is predominantly about using data, information, knowledge or technology.
 The professionalism workstream will fashion this group into a well-organised, well-developed army of informatics professionals able to develop and maintain learning products and supportive tools for the specialist and generalist alike.
 Our vision is for these people will become digital champions, leaders and educators.

-Finally we will work with professional groups, such as nurses, to identify pain points and work to help them define what they need to become digitally expert to the level they need.
+We will work with professional groups, such as nurses, to identify pain points and work to help them define what they need to become digitally expert to the level they need.
 Their needs will inform our work with leaders and our digital natives to make sure barriers are removed and the right products and services are provided in the right way.

 All of this is done in the spirit of partnership.
 Our network of partners includes professional bodies, academic bodies, charities, other government departments, industry, health and care providers, commissioners and arm’s length bodies.
 We all have our part to play.
 The programme will help to make sure we learn from one another and don’t waste effort through conflict or unnecessary duplication.